Suella Braverman: Political and legal positions

-Braverman stands on the right wing of the Conservative Party, was a supporter of Brexit, supports the withdrawal of the UK from the European Convention on Human Rights and supports sending cross-Channel migrants to Rwanda.
-She has said, "If I get trolled and I provoke a bad response on Twitter I know I'm doing the right thing.
+Braverman is ideologically on the right-wing of the Conservative Party.
+She was a supporter of Brexit, supports the withdrawal of the UK from the European Convention on Human Rights and supports sending cross-Channel migrants to Rwanda.
+In a May 2022 article, she said, "If I get trolled and I provoke a bad response on Twitter I know I'm doing the right thing.
 Twitter is a sewer of left-wing bile.
 The extreme left pile on is often a consequence of sound conservative values."